dansmyers/HonorsThesisGuide/README.md

 - Graphs, Figures, and Tables

+    **Choose appropriate graphs and tables**.
+Create the simplest possible graphs and tables to support your points, and avoid figures that are overly complex, filled with irrelevant data, or too small to read.

     **Describe figures and tables**.
 Carefully tell the reader how to interpret data in your figures and tables.
 What are the axes and units?
 What does the shape of a line represent?
 What direction on the graph corresponds to improvement?

-Give your graphs legends.
+    Label graph axes and **always include units**.
+Multi-line plots should have a legend.

     Make sure your table columns and rows have descriptive titles.
 In your text, explain which values in the table illustrate the point you want to make.

-    **Choose appropriate graphs and tables**.
-Create the simplest possible graphs and tables to support your points, and avoid figures that are overly complex, filled with irrelevant data, or too small to read.
+    Some additional tips:

     - Use color sparingly, if at all.
 Some people are colorblind, and differences in line style are often easier to distinguish than solid lines of different colors.